henry4j/-08152014/man/ml.md

 #
 * `income` data set of 30 individuals suggests one might predict `income` using `years of education` and `seniority`.
-* In essence, statistical learning refers to a set of approaches for estimating f and tools for evaluating estimates.

 \- | Predicted - | Predicted + | %